-MLB’s decision to move All-Star Game from Atlanta has reach, relevance – and ramifications
+MLB’s decision to move All-Star Game from Atlanta has reach, relevance and ramifications

 “Major League Baseball fundamentally supports voting rights for all Americans and opposes restrictions to the ballot box,” Commissioner Rob Manfred said in a statement.

 Read that sentence again.
-What American, regardless of political party or race or creed or religion — left or right, Black or White, Christian or Jew, vegan or carnivore, Yankee or Red Sox — can disagree with that?
+What American, regardless of political party or race or creed or religion — left or right, Black or White, Christian or Jew, vegan or carnivore, Yankees or Red Sox — can disagree with that?
 We are a democracy.
 Decisions in a democracy are made by the will of the people.
 Not some of the people.
 All of the people.
 This didn’t used to be a point of contention, and that’s not some woke mob point of view.
 It’s just American.

-It’s healthy to evaluate the people who oversee sports and work for the owners of franchises who try to profit from them with a raised eyebrow.
+It’s healthy to scrutinize the people who oversee sports and work for the owners of franchises who try to profit from them.
 Yet if baseball is still somehow woven into the fabric of America — if it’s still uniquely of this country, even as it grows more diverse and global — then its leaders have an obligation to acknowledge that every eligible American citizen should have the easiest opportunity to cast a ballot, regardless of the level of election.

 This fits, too, the sport’s rather rapid evolution with regards to race relations, a change not even a year in the making.
 Baseball has a generation-old problem of declining Black participation.
 Frankly, it too often feels like a White sport injected with Latin American flavor.
 The NBA, with a largely Black labor force, finds it easier to lead on issues involving race and equality.